ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 ### *AutoML* model

-The 3rd model, we decided to use the tool presented in class, i.e. *AutoML*.
+For the 3rd model, we decided to use the tool presented in class, i.e. *AutoML*.

 The advantage it has is that it is simple to use.
 You just have to upload the database and the *Google* service will train and create the model by itself.

-However, it does have one negative point.
-It is not possible to modify the parameters as we wish.
+However, it does have one negative point: It is not possible to tune the parameters as we wish.

 <p align="center">